 Consuming gluten triggers an immune response in people intolerant to gluten.
 Gliadin protein present in gluten is known to be responsible for most of the negative health effects.
-Some people are also sensitive to the storage proteins present in conventional oats (they have a high chance of being contaminated during the growing, harvesting or processing stages); however, the proportion of such individuals is less than 1%.
-There are other items, and especially processed foods, that can contain “hidden gluten”, such as lipstick, lip gloss, lip balm, play dough, medications, and supplements.
+Some people are also sensitive to the storage proteins present in conventional oats.
+They have a high chance of being contaminated during the growing, harvesting or processing stages.
+However, the proportion of such individuals is less than 1%.
+There are other items especially processed foods can contain "hidden gluten".
+Lipstick, lip gloss, lip balm, play dough, medications, and supplements are a few such examples.
 Anyone who has a problem with gluten should always check the food label to make sure there is no gluten in the product.

 Common Symptoms of a ‘Gluten Allergy’

 Some of the most common gluten allergy symptoms are coughing, sneezing, asthma, itching, nasal congestion, tightness of the throat, tingling, abdominal pain, tongue/throat swelling, muscle spasms, vomiting, diarrhea, and a metallic taste in your mouth.

 How Does Gluten Affect Your Body?